-- Ev is the energy of the vibrational state with the quantum number vv, - v is the vibration quantum number (v=0,1,2,...), - h is Planck's constant, and - v is the frequency of the vibration, a function of both the mass of the atoms and the strength of the atomic bonds.
+- Ev is the energy of the vibrational state with the quantum number vv, - v is the vibration quantum number (v=0,1,2,...), - h is Planck's constant, and - i is the frequency of the vibration, a function of both the mass of the atoms and the strength of the atomic bonds.

 For neighboring vibration levels, the energy separation remains constant and is equivalent to hvh nu.
-The zero-point energy (the energy at v=0) of 12hv represents the system's minimal energy, as dictated by the Heisenberg uncertainty principle: atoms cannot stay stationary even at absolute zero temperature.
-However, the harmonic oscillator serves as an approximation that fails to adequately represent real molecule vibrations at elevated energy levels, where anharmonic effects become significant.
+The zero-point energy (the energy at v=0) of 12hí represents the system's minimal energy, as dictated by the Heisenberg uncertainty principle: atoms cannot stay stationary even at absolute zero temperature.
+However, the harmonic oscillator serves as an approximation that fails to adequately represent real molecule vibrations at elevated energy levels, where an harmonic effects become significant.
 The energy is represented as an enharmonic oscillator, with parameters accounting for the non-ideal nature of the bond, resulting in energy levels converging as vv grows.
 In the enharmonic oscillator model, the energy levels may be expressed as:

+$$E_v = \left(v + rac{1}{2}

+ight) h

+u \left(1 - rac{v}{\omega_e}

+ight)$$

-$$E_v = \left(v + \frac{1}{2}\right)h u\left(1 - \frac{v}{\omega_e}\right)$$ where ωe is a parameter which sets the magnitude of the non-harmonicas.
+where ue is a parameter which sets the magnitude of the non-harmonicas.

 Infrared (IR) is the part of the electromagnetic spectrum where vibrational transitions take place, and IR radiation may be absorbed or emitted in the same frequency as the molecular vibration.
 Thus, the strength of the bond between atoms and the molecular symmetry can affect the intensity of such vibrational transitions.
 For adjusted vibration, a substance with a dipole moment which changes during vibration interacts strongly with IR radiation than a that does not react with IR radiation when vibration occurs, so due to this we see stronger vibrational absorption spectra of molecule.
+Furthermore, a single molecule can have multiple vibrational modes, for example stretching, bending, twisting and each type has its quantized levels.
+These modes have specific frequencies, which correspond to the mass of the atoms in the bonds and the strength of the chemical bonds themselves.
+The vibrational modes of polyatomic molecules are often coupled, resulting in more complicated vibrational spectra, with overtones, combination bands, etc.